 In the State of Nevada, you may file a police report online or in person.
 To file a police report online, you must have the following information readily available: a) your driver’s license information, b) current insurance policy information, c) a detailed accounting of how the accident occurred in conjunction with a rough estimate of the total value of damages.
 The form you will be required to complete is called a SR-1, Report of Traffic Accident.

 If a police officer responds to the scene of the crash, however, they will complete this form for you.
-All you will need to do is a review for accuracy and sign.
+They may also issue a traffic ticket to the negligent party, which is important information to note in the event you decide to pursue a personal injury claim.
+Once the report has been written, all you will need to do is a review for accuracy and sign.

 Where Do I File A Police Report In Las Vegas?